omhirpara/My-Projects/README.md

 These are my projects.
 Don't forget to look at the side files(.txt, .h, etc.) as they will help you understand the main code file more.

 P.S.
-These projects were done from my fascination and curiosity with certain topics:
+These projects were done from my fascination and curiosity with certain topics as well as some world related issues:
    1. Sports knowledge
    2. How computers use, interpret, and transform colors
    3. How hackers decrypt passwords